Position Description | Finance Coordinator

-Under our mission “to provide arts, heritage, and creative practitioners equitable access to the resources they need to flourish,” CultureWorks offers a flexible and affordable array of integrated services, focusing on human capital, systems, policies, best practices, and a shared nonprofit umbrella.
+CultureWorks Greater Philadelphia’s mission is to provide arts, heritage, and creative practitioners equitable access to the resources they need to flourish.
 We build and share all of the essential supporting services that individual cultural practitioners and nonprofit organizations or creative enterprises need for their programs, work, or services to succeed.
-These include staff to manage finance, compliance, human resources, legal, fundraising, marketing, and data, in addition to flex and interim staffing, office and meeting space, advisory services, basic insurances, and nonprofit status itself.
-CWP serves the five-county region of Southeastern Pennsylvania and parts of Southern New Jersey and Northern Delaware.
+These include staff to manage finance, compliance, HR, legal, fundraising, marketing, and data, in addition to flex and interim staffing, office and meeting space, advisory services, basic insurances, and nonprofit status itself.

-● Relentless optimism and omnivorous curiosity.
-We solve difficult problems every day across a vast spectrum of cultural practice.
-Our job is to be courageous, to embrace change, to be comfortable with ambiguity and risk-taking, and to be able to say, “Yes, that’s possible.”
+● Relentless optimism – the urge to solve difficult problems every day across a vast spectrum of cultural practice and to start every answer to “What if...?” with “Yes, that’s possible, if...”.

-● The ability to set curatorial impulses aside.
-We are not arbiters of taste or cultural practice; we provide the platform upon which culture may flourish.
+● The ability to set curatorial impulses aside – we are not arbiters of taste or cultural practice; we provide the means by which culture may flourish on its own terms.

 ROLES & RESPONSIBILITIES

 ● Implement the financial and risk management policies and practices of CultureTrust and maintain all accounts payable/receivable records, as well as donor records.

 ● Implement all compliance-related donor and funder acknowledgements and ensure that donor records are accurate and up to date;

 ● Review and execute all procurement requests (Purchase Orders) for CultureTrust members.

 ● Support the annual regulatory and tax compliance processes, including audit preparation for

 both CultureWorks and CultureTrust.